matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 end
 ```

 In the example above, clicking the "Delete" button will trigger an asynchronous DELETE request to the `products_path(id)` with params `foo: :bar`.
-If successful the action component will trigger a transition to the pass the controller redirected us to.
+If successful the action component will trigger a transition to the path the controller redirected us to.
 If it failed we will emit the "deletion-failed" event.

 We recommend defining the expected hash parameter for `action` components in a method, because they can get quite large.